Evaluation

 What Is G-Eval?

 The reason G-Eval got adopted broadly is empirical: it correlates better with human ratings than off-the-shelf judge prompts on summarization, dialogue helpfulness, and coherence benchmarks.
-Higher correlation means your eval signal is more trustworthy as a gating decision — if humans say a release is better, G-Eval is more likely to agree.
+The original 2023 paper reported Spearman correlation of 0.514 with human judgments on the SummEval dataset (1,600 summaries, 16 models) versus 0.31-0.42 for naive judging.
+Higher correlation means your eval signal is more trustworthy as a gating decision. if humans say a release is better, G-Eval is more likely to agree.

 FutureAGI’s approach is to expose G-Eval-style scoring as a configurable mode on CustomEvaluation.
 You provide a high-level rubric; the evaluator runs the CoT step-generation phase, scores against the generated steps, and (when the judge model exposes logprobs) computes a probability-weighted final score.
 When logprobs aren’t available, the system falls back to a self-consistency vote: run the judge N times at temperature 0.3, take the modal score plus dispersion.
 Either way, the engineer sees a single calibrated number.